 Chapter 22: The End of Ahab

-The Lord gave Ahab a three-year

-opportunity to potentially offer true

-repentance.
-However, he used his kingship

-over Ramoth-Gilead as an excuse to engage in

-battle against the king of Syria.
-The prophets

-of Baal, who had fled from Elijah and

-numbered about four hundred, encouraged

-him to fight.
+The Lord gave Ahab a three-year opportunity to potentially offer true repentance.
+However, he used his kingship over Ramoth-Gilead as an excuse to engage in battle against the king of Syria.
+The prophets of Baal, who had fled from Elijah and numbered about four hundred, encouraged him to fight.

 Jehoshaphat, king of Judah, visited Ahab, king of Israel.
 Ahab asked Jehoshaphat to join him in the war to reclaim Ramoth-Gilead.
-Jehoshaphat initially agreed but then hesitated, prompting him to say, "Please inquire for the word of the Lord today."
+Jehoshaphat initially agreed but then hesitated, prompting him to say, "Let's inquire today about the word of the Lord."
 In response, Ahab gathered the 400 prophets of Baal and asked them whether he should go to Ramoth-Gilead or refrain.
-They assured him, "Go up, for the Lord will deliver it into the hand of the king."
+They assured him, "Go up, for victory is certain."

-Feeling uneasy, Jehoshaphat asked Ahab, "Is there not still a prophet of the Lord here, that we may inquire of Him?"
-Ahab responded, There is still one man, Micaiah the son of Imlah, by whom we may inquire of the Lord; but I hate him, because he does not prophesy good concerning me, but evil."
-This prophet was Micaiah, the son of Imlah.
+Feeling uneasy, Jehoshaphat asked Ahab, "Is there not yet a prophet of the Lord here that we may inquire of?"
+Ahab responded, "There is still one man through whom we can inquire of the Lord, but I hate him because he does not prophesy good for me, only evil."
+This prophet was Micah, the son of Imlah.
 Ahab then sent a messenger to him to seek his counsel.
-The messenger informed Micaiah, "Now listen, the words of the prophets with one accord encourage the king.
-Please, let your word be like the word of one of them, and speak encouragement."
-However, Micaiah spoke boldly, saying, "I have seen all Israel scattered on the mountains, like sheep that have no shepherd.
-'These have no master.
-Let each return to his house in peace.'"
+The messenger informed Micah, "All the prophets have prophesied good things for the king."
+However, Micah spoke boldly, saying, "I have seen all Israel scattered on the mountains, like sheep without a shepherd."
 Ahab immediately understood the implication and ordered that the prophet be imprisoned.

 Instead of praising the Lord for sending a true prophet to convey the truth, Ahab despised this prophet.
-However, fearing that Micaiah's words would come true, he removed his royal clothing and disguised himself as a common soldier, believing this would prevent the Syrians from recognizing him.
+However, fearing that Micah's words would come true, he removed his royal clothing and disguised himself as a common soldier, believing this would prevent the Syrians from recognizing him.
 He encouraged Jehoshaphat to keep his royal garments on, hoping the battle would turn in Jehoshaphat's favor.
 Ahab was confident that he could hide from the Syrians, but he did not realize that he could not hide from God.
 Ahab ultimately died near Ramoth-Gilead on the first day of battle, struck by a stray arrow that pierced the joints of his armor (34:22).
-Micaiah serves as a type of the Lord Jesus, as he speaks only what the Lord instructs him to say, reflecting John 8:28: "I do nothing of Myself; but as My Father taught Me, I speak these things"
+Micah serves as a type of the Lord Jesus, as he speaks only what the Lord instructs him to say, reflecting John 8:28: "I do nothing of Myself; but as My Father taught Me, I speak these things"

-Receive and Hand Down
+Receive and Hand down